madetech/blog/posts/the_developers_who_said_it_best.md

 Writing code is an art form.
 There is no one correct way to do things, so we strive to solidify our understanding of what works and what doesn't.
 This makes things interesting.
 In my quest to understand how to write good programs, some quotes have resonated with me.

-Below are some of my favorite ones, and pop up in my head ever so often when I am in doubt.
+Below are some of my favourite ones, and pop up in my head ever so often when I am in doubt.

 ### *"For each desired change, make the change easy (warning: this may be hard), then make the easy change"*